Our Process

 PHASE 1: SCHEMATIC DESIGN

 This rough, sketchy plan drawing is developed through several rounds of communication, and documents all the design intentions for the space.
 Circulation is worked out, spaces are designated for specific use, trees are located, and paving materials are generally specified (e.g. concrete, gravel, steel edging, etc).
 Note that plants are still 'green blobs' in this phase.
-In Phase 2, planting design has its own iterative process of conceptual design, plant selection and placement onto a plan.
-Note that a Schematic Plan is ideal for an initial conversation with landscape contractors and ballpark estimating, but does not have enough detail for construction.
+In Phase 2, Planting Design has its own iterative process of conceptual design, plant selection and placement onto a plan.
+Note that a Schematic Plan is ideal for an initial conversation with Landscape Contractors and ballpark estimating, but does not have enough detail for construction.
 However, it could be sufficient for do-it-yourself homeowners that plan to install the design themselves.
-The drawings on the 'Plans' tab are examples of what you can expect.
+The drawings on the 'Plans' tab are examples of what you can expect for Phase 1 Schematic Design.

 PHASE 2: DESIGN DEVELOPMENT